chesapeaketechnology/git-repo-porter/README.md

 ## Usage
 1. Create a copy of _src/main/resources/application.conf_ and fill in all the settings with appropriate values.
-   (Note: of course you could modify it in place as well, but take care not to commit the changes, as it will contain your plain text username and password.)
+   (Note: of course you could modify it in place as well, but take care not to commit the changes, as it will contain your plain text username and access token.)
 If you place the copy in the root of the repo, it will be ignored by git.

+   For the access tokens:

+   1. Create a personal access token in Bitbucket with a scope of **Project read** ([instructions here]( https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)) and add it to the _application.conf_ as the `source.accessToken` setting.

-2. Create a personal access token in GitLab with a scope of `api` ([see instructions here]( https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)) and add it to the _application.conf_ for the `target.accessToken` setting.
+   2. Create a personal access token in GitLab with a scope of **api** ([instructions here]( https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html)) and add it to the _application.conf_ as the `target.accessToken` setting.

 3. Execute the `run` task with the system property `config.file` set to the location of your local _application.conf_:
    ```